Jordan-Reeves/Jordan-Reeves.github.io/README.md

 If you just came for the portfolio link, feel free to head [here](https://jordan-reeves.github.io/) and skip this whole README!

 ## About Me:
-Hi my name is Jordan Reeves and I am a diligent and organized 4th year New Media Interactive Development major at RIT.
-I'm passionate about creating interactive user experiences that help enhance everyday life.
-I have a background in front end development and user experience design.
-Through my portfolio, I aim to showcase my skills, experiences, and projects to potential employers, collaborators, and anyone interested in learning more about my work.
+Hello, I'm Jordan Reeves!
+I graduated Summa Cum Laude from Rochester Institute of Technology with a major in New Media Interactive Development.
+I'm passionate about creating interactive user experiences that enhance everyday life and engage users in a meaningful way.
+I have a strong foundation in front end development and user experience design.
+My portfolio showcases my skills, experiences, and projects aimed at attracting potential employers, collaborators, and anyone interested in exploring my work.

 ## Navigation:
 **About:** In the About section, you can find more detailed information about my background, education, skills, and professional experience.